scoconno/scoconno.github.io/Contact/index.md

 Email is the best way to reach me.
 I answer emails on weekdays, usually within 24 hrs.

-#### Note for Students
+### Note for Students

+Do not telephone the Philosophy Department office.
+They will not give you my private number and I am unlikely able to take your call in my office.
+I will not reply to voice mails.
+Email and Blackboard messages are the only ways to contact me.
-Please check your syllabus before emailing your question.
+But please do check the syllabus before contacting me.
 If it is covered in the syllabus, I likely won’t respond.
 If you would like a response, please adhere to these basic email etiquette guidelines:

 + Use your NJCU email account to send email.
 To comply with Federal Law I will not respond to non-NJCU email addresses.
 +  Keep the body of your email brief and to the point.
 If it’s longer than a paragraph, consider arranging a meeting during office hours to discuss your issue instead.